sa-mh/QA-DevOps-Proj/README.md

 Pytest,
 Use of the RDS's,
 AWS CLI on the jenkins machine,
-Add user to docker group.
+Add user to docker group,
+Kubectl on the jenkins machine.

 Stretch goals:
 Pytest on the second VM